What kind of concerns do students bring to the center?

 At the end of your assessment, your assessing therapist will suggest one of several options as a next step: brief individual therapy at the Counseling Center, group or workshops at the Counseling Center, or off-campus referrals.
 If your assessing therapist believes that you will benefit most from off-campus services, you will be connected with our case manager (link to Case Manager).

 What happens in counseling?

-During brief counseling appointments at the Counseling Center, your therapist will invite you to talk about your problems and your strengths.
-Your therapist will try to get to know you enough to earn your trust and provide helpful interventions and suggestions.
+During brief counseling appointments at the Counseling Center, your therapist will invite you to talk about your concerns and your strengths.
 Therapists at the Counseling Center work from a variety of orientations and modalities, and you are welcome to ask questions of them as you begin your work together.

 Is there a limit on how much counseling I can receive?

 Many factors affect what level of service a student receives through the Counseling Center, including the urgency of your situation, your specific concerns, and the availability of counselors and other resources.
 The Counseling Center provides brief-therapy where most students complete counseling in 1-4 sessions.
 We are not able to provide long-term, individual psychotherapy.

 Many issues can be addressed through counseling workshops and groups.
 For students desiring longer-term individual counseling, a different counseling approach, or a specialization not available at the Counseling Center, we can assist with appropriate referrals in the community.

 Students have unlimited use of psychoeducational classes, workshops, and counseling groups offered by the Counseling Center.
 While students may express some initial hesitancy about attending, group counseling can offer exceptional opportunities for support and exploration.

 How do I cancel or reschedule an appointment?